-The Japanese electronics giant, the exclusive supplier of batteries to Tesla
+The Japanese electronics maker, the exclusive supplier of batteries to Tesla Inc

 Panasonic said it was unable to tell how much cobalt sourced from Cuba via its Canadian supplier ended up in the batteries it provided to the U.S. market "due to co-mingling of sources by its suppliers in several phases of manufacturing processes".

 "Panasonic has chosen to suspend its relationship with its Canadian supplier," a spokeswoman said, without naming the supplier.
 She added that Panasonic had used cobalt from the Canadian supplier for batteries used in the Tesla Model S and Model X, but only after February this year.

 "Panasonic has sought guidance from the U.S. Treasury Department`s Office of Foreign Assets Control (OFAC) regarding its interpretation of the scope of the U.S. ban on Cuban-origin imports," she said.

 A U.S. Treasury official, who asked not to be named, said Treasury does not discuss investigations and could not confirm whether one existed.